California Criminal Statute of Limitations Laws

 • Murder: No time limit.

-• Other offenses punishable by life imprisonment, with or without possibility of parole: No time limit.
+• Other offenses punishable by life imprisonment (with or without possibility of parole): None.

-• Offenses punishable by 8 or more years in prison: 6 years.
+• Offenses punishable by eight or more years in prison: Six years.

-• Misdemeanor violation committed on a minor under 14 years: 3 years.
+• Misdemeanor violations committed on a minor under 14: Three years.

-• Sexual exploitation by physician or therapist: 2 years.
+• Sexual exploitation by a physician or therapist: Two years.

-• Felony penetration of a victim under 18 years of age: Before the victim's 40th birthday
+• Felony penetration of a victim under 18: Before the victim's 40th birthday.

-• Misdemeanor violation committed on a minor under 14: 3 years.
+• Misdemeanor violations committed on a minor under 14: Three years.

-• If the defendant is not in CA when or after the offense is committed: Maximum extension of 3 years.
+If the defendant is not in California when or after the offense gets committed: Maximum extension of three years.

 California Codes and Legal Research Options

-If you have additional questions about California's criminal statute of limitations, click on the following links:
+If you have more questions about California's criminal statute of limitations, click on the following links:

 Learn More About California Criminal Statute of Limitations Laws from a Lawyer

 As you can see above, some criminal charges must be filed by the prosecution within a certain period of time, while others do not have any time restrictions.
-If you have been charged with a crime, it is always a good idea to contact a local criminal defense attorney to learn more about the charges you are facing and any defenses that may be available.
+If someone has charged you with a crime, it is always a good idea to get legal advice from a local criminal defense attorney to learn more about the charges you are facing and any defenses that may be available.

 Was this helpful?